Key facts

 Explore development programs that make a real difference to millions of people worldwide with the Graduate Certificate of International and Community Development.
 This course offers an introduction to global and local development challenges and opportunities, and provides a guaranteed pathway to our masters degree.

-If considering pathways to a more sustainable future is a job you’d love waking up to, the Graduate Certificate of International and Community Development gives you the tools to do more of what you’re passionate about each and every day.
+Are you passionate about building a sustainable future?
+The Graduate Certificate of International and Community Development gives you the tools to turn that passion into a career.
 The course gives you a deep understanding of the challenges facing humanity and the planet.
 It builds your foundational knowledge of international and community development and introduces you to initiatives that promote justice, reduce poverty and build sustainable living environments for the people who need it most.
 You’ll be guided by academic staff with extensive professional experience within the sector and course content is finely tuned to the state of local and global events that impact development – just two of the reasons why our graduates are better prepared for their current and future roles.

 This course can be used as a stepping stone into the Master of Humanitarianism and Development.
 It’s made up of two core units and two elective units from the masters course, so you will be able to find out which topics you want to learn more about before articulating into the masters.
 Whichever units you choose, you will be developing a balance of theoretical knowledge and practical skills that allow you to respond to challenges like poverty, disempowerment, inequality and environmental vulnerability.